-Two thirds of the burden of sense organ diseases comes from the results of HSE.
+More than one third of the burden of sense organ diseases comes from the results of HSE.
 While in itself this is a highly accurate and relevant data source, the lack of information about the cause of hearing loss forces us to use a correction factor for double counting burden across diseases, and adds a layer of uncertainty.
 In addition, there are differences in the survey results between regions of England, which highlights that Scotland may not closely reflect the average for England.

-We used SMRs, which includes outpatient appointments, to identify sense organ diseases cases directly related to vision loss, because it allows us link these diseases with their potential cause.
-However, our estimate is an undercount, as diagnosis of these diseases does not usually happen in secondary care [9].
-The ISD Scotland publication General Ophthalmic Services Statistics [10] reports on the number of consultations for cataracts, glaucoma and macular degeneration done by eye care professionals.
-These numbers cannot easily be translated to individuals, but suggest a higher prevalence count than we estimated.
+Our estimates for macular degeneration, cataract and glaucoma are from a relevant data source, SMR, and most likely gave us the lowest bound of these conditions, as diagnosis of these diseases does not usually happen in secondary care [11].
+Our estimate for these conditions is 1,700 YLD higher than the estimated reported by GBD 2016.
+The ISD Scotland publication General Ophthalmic Services Statistics [12] reports on the number of consultations for cataracts, glaucoma and macular degeneration done by eye care professionals.
+These numbers cannot easily be translated to individuals but suggest a higher prevalence count than we estimated.
+Because of this limitation in identifying individuals in the data submitted by eye care professionals, we used SMR instead.